Węgrzynowice

-Węgrzynowice is a village in the administrative district of Gmina Budziszewice, within Tomaszów Mazowiecki County, Łódź Voivodeship, in central Poland.
-It lies approximately 4 km north-east of Budziszewice, 21 km north of Tomaszów Mazowiecki, and 36 km east of the regional capital Łódź.
+Węgrzynowice is a village in the administrative district of Gmina Budziszewice, within Tomaszów County, Łódź Voivodeship, in central Poland.

 Węgrzynowice is famous as the birthplace of 17th-century szlachta soldier and writer Jan Chryzostom Pasek, who is said to have written his memoirs there.
 The place where his manor once stood is now occupied by an 18th-century wooden manor, surrounded by a romantic park.